 Knockout.js does not receive enough spotlight, like its competitors do.
 However, its lightweight nature and how easy data flows between layers helps developers build applications faster and with a solid base.
 As the rise and need of web applications grows, you cannot rely solely upon the Knockout framework to ensure consistent performance.
 Developers need to ensure that their applications can perform against a large spikes of traffic, and a tool like the EveryStep Web Recorder combined with the LoadView solution needs to be used to diagnose performance bottlenecks effectively and scenarios where hidden tasks could be affecting app response time and user experience.

-Start the LoadView Free Trial and get $20 in load testing credits to begin testing your Knockout application!
+Start the LoadView Free Trial and get free load tests to begin testing your Knockout application!
 Or if you’d like a full walk-through of the LoadView platform, sign up for a live demo with one of our performance engineers.
 They’ll take you step-by-step through the scripting, setup, and testing processes, as well as answer any performance testing questions you may have.